ansible-collections/dellemc.os10/docs/roles.rst

 Ansible Network Collection Roles for Dell EMC SmartFabric OS10
 ##############################################################

-The roles facilitates provisioning of devices running Dell EMC SmartFabric OS10.
-This information describes each of the roles.
+The roles facilitate provisioning of devices running Dell EMC SmartFabric OS10.
+This document describes each of the roles.

 AAA role
 --------

-The `os10_aaa <https://github.com/ansible-collections/dellemc.os10/blob/master/roles/os10_aaa/README.md>`_ role facilitates the configuration of authentication authorization acccounting (AAA), and supports the configuration of TACACS and RADIUS server and AAA.
+The `os10_aaa <https://github.com/ansible-collections/dellemc.os10/blob/master/roles/os10_aaa/README.md>`_ role facilitates the configuration of Authentication Authorization and Accounting (AAA), and supports the configuration of TACACS and RADIUS server and AAA.

 ACL role
 --------

-The `os10_acl <https://github.com/ansible-collections/dellemc.os10/blob/master/roles/os10_acl/README.md>`_ role facilitates the configuration of an access control list (ACL).
+The `os10_acl <https://github.com/ansible-collections/dellemc.os10/blob/master/roles/os10_acl/README.md>`_ role facilitates the configuration of Access Control lists.
 It supports the configuration of different types of ACLs (standard and extended) for both IPv4 and IPv6, and assigns the access-class to line terminals.

 BFD role
 --------

-The `os10_bfd <https://github.com/ansible-collections/dellemc.os10/blob/master/roles/os10_bfd/README.md>`_ role facilitates the configuration of BFD global attributes, and is abstracted for dellos10.
+The `os10_bfd <https://github.com/ansible-collections/dellemc.os10/blob/master/roles/os10_bfd/README.md>`_ role facilitates the configuration of BFD global attributes.
 It specifically enables configuration of BFD interval , min_rx, multiplier, and role.

 BGP role